cirosantilli/linux-cheat/kernel/index.md

 - `ctags -R`

-    Better than grep to find where things are defined / declared, but the file generated at the kernel root will be very large.
+    Better than grep to find where things are defined / declared.

-    Might be better to just go with [free-electrons][].
+    Doing:

+        ctags -R --c-kinds=-m

+    on the kerne root generated a file of 134M, but this might be worth it as it may save lots of grepping time.

+    You will might then want to add the following to your `.bashrc`:

+            function ctag { grep "^$1" tags; } #CTAgs Grep for id function rctag { cd `git rev-parse --show-toplevel` && grep "^$1" tags; }

+    Another similar option is to use [free-electrons][].

 [kernel-org]: https://www.kernel.org/doc/